 Career-oriented officers specializing in maintenance, administration, aviation medicine, public affairs and supply fill support positions.
 The Blue Angels base their selection of officers on professional ability, military bearing and communication skills.
 Blue Angels officers are well-rounded representatives of their fleet counterparts.

-Demonstration pilots, the Events Coordinator, Maintenance Officer and Flight Surgeon serve two years with the squadron.
-The other officers typically serve three years with the team.
+Officers typically serve two years with the team.
 Blue Angels officers return to the fleet after their tours of duty.